History & Beliefs

 1882: Trinity rented a house for $18 a month to serve as the school, and classes were held four days a week.

-1884: The school had outgrew the house, and a new 18’ x 24’ school was built at a cost of $400.
+1884: The school outgrew the house, and a new 18’ x 24’ school was built at a cost of $400.
 This school was well-known in Rochester as the “Little German School.”
-Twelve years later a 12-foot expansion was added.

 1894: A new church was dedicated, and the “old” church was converted into a school building.

-1958: Prior to the formation of the RCLS Association, Trinity purchased what was known as the “Geselle property” in northwest Rochester, with the intention of building a new school facility.
+1958: Prior to the formation of the RCLS Association, Trinity purchased property on 9th Ave. in northwest Rochester with the intention of building a new school facility.

 1959: Representatives of Trinity, Grace, and Redeemer Lutheran Churches signed an agreement forming the Rochester Central Lutheran School Association.
-Trinity Lutheran Church donated the 15-acre Geselle property to the new association as a building site.
-Since the initial formation of the Association, Redeemer Lutheran Church has withdrawn from the Association, and Holy Cross and Family of Christ Lutheran Churches have joined the association.
+Trinity Lutheran Church donated the 15-acre property to the new association as a building site.

 We believe that because of our sin we deserve eternal death.